 USQ employee engagement surveys

-Every organisation needs to employ people who genuinely enjoy their work - those people who not only 'can do' the work required, but actually WANT to do it!
+Every organisation needs people who genuinely enjoy their work.
 Job satisfaction and engagement are integral to individual and organisational success.
 Engagement is the emotional and intellectual commitment a person brings to an organisation or activity.

-To help understand the health of the University from the perspective of all employees, USQ has committed to conducting regular employee engagement and climate surveys.
-It provides a valuable channel for "bottom-up" communication for employees, and will help management diagnose the strengths and weaknesses of USQ and its various Faculties and Sections.
+To help understand the health of the University from the perspective of all employees, USQ has committed to conducting regular employee engagement surveys.
+It provides a valuable channel for "bottom-up" communication for employees, and will help management diagnose the strengths and weaknesses of USQ.

 The objectives of USQ Engagement Surveys are to: